Morpheus-79/USB_Powered_eDimensional_VGA_Dongle/README.md

 ![Polarity](Polarity.png)

-You may have to build your own USB power cable:
+That's why you may have to build your own USB power cable:

 ![DIY USB power cable](USB_power.jpg)